langmead-lab/recount-pump/README.md

 https://github.com/langmead-lab/recount-pump/tree/master/projects/tcga

 There is also the `projects/<proj_name>/creds/` subdirectory which stores the project-specific settings per-module (e.g. for Globus).
-These can be created in a semi-automated way, but typically once one or more projects have been defined for a group, copying and editing these files between projects is reasonable.
+These can be created in a semi-automated way, but typically once one or more projects have been defined by the same person, copying and editing these files between projects is reasonable.

 Additionally there are two files (`public_conf.ini` and `private_conf.ini`) which define organization-wide AWS settings.
+The `private_conf.ini` as the name inmplies should *not* be world-readable.

 All settings related files are discussed further at the end of this README.

-The set of sample identifiers, typically either a JSON or text file, is copied to the project directory on S3.
+The set of sample identifiers, either a JSON or more typically text file (compressed), is copied to the project directory on S3.
 The S3 URL is then referenced in the project.ini file, e.g.:

 `s3://recount-pump-experiments/sra_human_v3/tranche_0.txt.gz`

 This will be used to populate the AWS RDS DB for the project with the list of sample identifiers in the "Initializing the Project Model" step.
 Each sample is assigned an integer ID which is used to link it between the DB and the SQS queue.
+This ID is only for internal tracking during the `recount-pump` stage.

+There are a group of settings files which control how Monorail interacts with the AWS modules (SQS, RDS, Watchtower/CloudWatch), partial examples of these are here:

+https://github.com/langmead-lab/recount-pump/tree/master/projects/common/creds

+Conceptually there is the `project` level configuration (covered above) and the `cluster` level configuration.
+There is usually only one `project` level configuration, but there could be more than one `cluster` level configurations for the same `project`.
+This is part of the grid computing approach.

 ## Cluster Configuration

-There are a group of settings files which control how Monorail interacts with the AWS modules (SQS, RDS, Watchtower/CloudWatch) and with Globus, partial examples of these are here:

-https://github.com/langmead-lab/recount-pump/tree/master/projects/common/creds

-Typically, Monorail is run in an HPC environment using Singularity to ease the pain of dependency management.
+Typically, Monorail is run in an HPC environment using Singularity + Conda to ease the pain of dependency management.
 Monorail *can* be run outside of containers ("bare metal") but this is not recommended for most cases and is not covered here.

 The key settings file for cluster configuration is the `cluster.ini` file, detailed at the end of this README.